Written by an IMI osteopath

 What causes bad posture?
 Often, it’s the way we work.
 Long working hours, sedentary lifestyles, and inappropriate workplace ergonomics can all take a toll on your normal neck curvature, which should be around 42 degrees, causing it to become unnaturally straight or even reversed.
-In the short term, you may experience headaches, neck pain and shoulder tension; in the long term, your neck will start to pinch your nerves and squeeze down on your discs.
-This can lead to neurological issues like tennis elbow, golfers’ elbow, frozen shoulder, finger numbness or tingling and more.
+In the short term, you may experience headaches, neck pain and shoulder tension; in the long term, your neck will start to pinch your nerves and squeeze down on your discs, causing other problems for your joints and nerves.
 Once you end up with bone on bone, you may need to have surgery, which can further impact your physical and mental wellbeing.

 How to correct the curve of your neck and protect your posture

 When I treat a client for neck or lower back pain, I begin with a postural evaluation, an analysis of their focused history, and how it has evolved.
 Depending on their age and severity of symptoms, I might recommend an x-ray to look at the curve in the neck and spine.
 With this information, I can create a personalized postural rehabilitation plan.
 Through hands-on manipulation, I can free up the rotation and movement in the joints to decrease the pain.

 But protecting your posture in the long-term needs more than a ‘one-time pop of adjustment’.
 It’s important to proactively take ownership of your posture, neck and spine health to correct the damage that has been done and protect against further issues arising.
 An appropriate exercise routine and a rehabilitative procedure can help to restore your neck curve back to its original form.

 While the recommendations I give clients depends on their unique needs and challenges, here are some posture-friendly tips to help you begin to change the way you work for optimal body and mind: